jakehova/knowledgedump/tech/aws/exam/sa/rough-notes/exam-notes-2.md

     * built on top of AWS Organizations.
     * Setup environment and set guardrails and use Organizations to create custom policies that control AWS services and resources across multiple AWS accounts.

+**Amazon EMR**
+* managed cluster platform that simplifies running big data frameworks (i.e. Hadoop/Spark) on AWS to process and analyze vast amounts of data.
+* can transform and move large amounts of data in/out of other AWS data stores and databases
+* Question Key Words: big data processing frameworks

 **RDS**
 * Relational managed database
 * Enhanced Monitoring gives you metrics from the db agent on the instance so it's more accurate thatn CloudWatch.
 * Events are limited to DB Instance events.
     * **Note** To check for data-modifying events, you need to use native functions or stored procedures.
+* Fails over automatically
+    * When failing over, RDS flips the CNAME of the DB instance to point to the standby RDS instance and then promotes that instance to primary.

 **DynamoDB**
 * NoSQL managed database
+* fully managed
 * Stream is enabled, it produces an ordered flow of information about changes to items.
+* DAX - accelerate read performance from milliseconds to microseconds

 **Aurora**
     * To load balance reads/writes use custom endpoints.